 Create Water Features

 Probably one of our most favourite natural design aspects in a garden.
-A water feature is one of the natural elements that works to give motion, reflection and sound adding another dimension to any landscape project.
+A water feature is one of the natural elements that works to give motion, reflection and sound.
+Adding another dimension to any landscape project.

 What to use for a water feature?

-Water features can be made with a monolith, boulder or slate pyramid with water running down surrounded by gravel or pebbles, with plants planted either in the pond and around the rocks and boulders to provide a stunning focal point to any garden.
-Add lighting to create a special atmosphere at nighttime.
-See our range of water features and our range of monoliths and holloliths from you to choose from.
+• You can have water running down surrounded by gravel or pebbles, with plants planted either in the pond and around the rocks and boulders to provide a stunning focal point to any garden.

-Creating a Pond water feature
+Creating a Pond

 Create a pond for fish or just a pool with a waterfall.
 Add rocks or slate walling to form the feature, and decorative with our range of Rockery and Boulders.